MinnieSmith/Log_Analysis_Project/README.md

 ## Quick Start Guide

+Download the data from [here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip) and unzip the file.

-Clone the directory and you should able to run the program out of the box.
-The program does not accept any input arguments.
+Clone the directory and put the newsdata.sql file in the same directory.

 ```bash
 # Clone the directory.